liorgonnen/kinetikeys-chorder/README.md

 * Wrap the hand-strap in adhesive tape so that it feels nicer and more secure on your hand
 * Flash the firmware (It's an Arduino-compatible [PlatformIO](https://platformio.org/) project

+Alright!
+You're ready to go!
+Customize the keymap to your liking (right now it's just a dummy a-z mapping for testing).
+I'll add mine in the upcoming days.

 # Previous Work
 Check out my previous attempt at a wearable keyboard: [Kinetikeys-Concept0](https://github.com/liorgonnen/kinetikeys-concept0).